alanesq/AtHomeDetector/readme.txt

-          AtHomeDetector - alanesq@disroot.org - Jan2020
+          AtHomeDetector - alanesq@disroot.org - Feb2020
           ==============================================

-This is a project I created for a friend so that his home automation system would know if he is at home or not, it does this by monitoring the wifi for his phone and if no data has been transmitted to or from his phone for a certain length of time it assumes he has gone out and so switches the status of an IO pin to signify this to his home automation (by switching a relay in this case).
+This is a project I created for a friend so that his home automation system would know if he is at home or not, it does this by passively monitoring the wifi for his phone, if no data has been transmitted to or from his phone for a certain length of time it assumes he has gone out and so switches the status of an IO pin to signify this to his home automation (by switching a relay in this case).